Bra Band Ouchie Fix, (or, 'How to keep your bra band from riding up to your armpits!')

 This is how it'll look on the outside of the tube.
 Neat, huh?

 You will hem your tube now.
-If using one layer, just fold it up and stitch around it.
+If using one layer, just fold it up once and stitch around it.
 If using two layers like I am here, first stitch the two layers together, then trim the edge, then turn it up and stitch it down by sewing over the previously stitched area.

 Here's how your hem will look on the outside.